matthewcosgrove/lab-ops/README.md

 Assuming you understand [bosh](https://bosh.io/docs/) (if not see this [tutorial](https://ultimateguidetobosh.com/) and this [explanation](https://bosh.io/docs/problems/)), any customizations should be put in the `$BBL_STATE_DIR/state/operators` directory for BUCC to find and integrate via the normal [bosh operator file mechanism](https://bosh.io/docs/cli-ops-files/)

 Want to integrate additional bosh releases?
 See this list sorted by updated date https://github.com/search?o=desc&p=2&q=bosh+release&s=updated&type=Repositories

+To extend the `cloud-config.yml` copy the (infra/cloud-config.yml)[infra/cloud-config.yml] into your lab-ops-state root directory and start editing according to your needs.
+This override will occur in (bin/bosh_update_cloud_config.sh)[bin/bosh_update_cloud_config.sh].
+Additional vars should then be placed in the yaml `bucc-extra-vars.yml` within the root of the lab-ops-state dir